Silver-haired bat: Conservation threats

 In addition to the hoary bat (Lasiurus cinereus) and eastern red bat (Lasiurus borealis), the silver-haired bat is one of the three tree bat species most commonly killed at wind energy facilities (over 75% of the mortalities).

 The causative agent of white-nose syndrome, Pseudogymnoascus destructans, has been detected on a silver-haired bat in Delaware, although this species does not suffer the same mass mortalities observed in smaller-bodied hibernating North American cave bats.

 Like all bats, silver-haired bats are vulnerable to population threats because of their inherently low reproductive rate.

 Rabies

 Most bats do not have rabies; however, most recent human rabies deaths have been due to a strain of rabies associated with this species.
 In 2015, a Wyoming woman woke up to a bat on her shoulder later to be identified as a silver-haired bat.
 She presented to the emergency department several weeks later with ataxia, dysphagia, and weakness.
 After over a week of diagnostic workup, she was determined to have the rabies virus, which was traced to the bat incident.
 She died several days later.

+In October 2024, an Idaho man was scratched by a skunk and died five weeks later, though he tested negative for rabies.
+His kidney was then donated to a Michigan man in December 2024, who also began to display rabies symptoms and died five weeks after.
+Authorities tested the transplanted kidney, finding a strain of rabies consistent with that of silver-haired bats; the CDC stated it was "only the fourth reported transplant-transmitted rabies event in the United States since 1978".